buildclubai/bitesize-notebook-financial-advisor/README.md

 The project uses a synthetic dataset of financial transactions, available in two formats:
 - CSV file: `data.csv` in the repository
-- Google Sheets: The URL is provided in the `DUMMY_DATA_SPREADSHEET` environment variable
+- Google Sheets: The URL is provided in the `DUMMY_DATA_SPREADSHEET` environment variable which comes from the following [Public Google Sheet](https://docs.google.com/spreadsheets/d/1kuDZOyzT54yovmmF0pdWypIMPQQF6ZiX8VJGMecVyqI/edit?usp=sharing).

 ## Usage